kentcdodds/testing-workshop/INSTRUCTIONS.md

 2. (Optionally) Implement an axios mock (inline with `jest.mock`)
 3. Write the test and make assertions on the mock
 4. Remove the inline mock use the existing `__mocks__/axios.js` file

-**Takeaways**:

-* Mocking dependencies reduces confidence that our application works
-* Mocking dependencies is sometimes the _only_ way to write reliable tests
-* Jest has an amazing mocking library

 ### Test Object Factories